grafana/loki/docs/clients/promtail/scraping.md

 The `path` field tells Promtail where to read journal entries from.
 The labels map defines a constant list of labels to add to every journal entry that Promtail reads.

+When the `json` field is set to `true`, messages from the journal will be passed through the pipeline as JSON, keeping all of the original fields from the journal entry.
+This is useful when you don't want to index some fields but you still want to know what values they contained.

 By default, Promtail reads from the journal by looking in the `/var/log/journal` and `/run/log/journal` paths.
 If running Promtail inside of a Docker container,